DESI Dark Secrets: Further thoughts on the DESI results

+That means for a canonical scalar field, the dark energy density decreases by a factor of $e^{3w_a}$ by the present; for a phantom field, it increases by the same factor.
+Thus, the evolution of dark energy is determined by $|w_a|$ and has an exponential shape.
+Even for $\beta = 1$, the true energy density of dark energy can only be approximated to a few percent; for $\beta = 3$ the fit is at the 10\% level.
+The problem is that the exponential shape does not fit the evolution of a scalar field well, even over a restricted redshift range of $z=0$ to $z=4$.

-As can be seen in Fig.~\ref{beta_1}, for suitable parameters near $\alpha = 0$, the energy density of a scalar field can be approximated at the percent level for $z = 0 - 4$ for $\beta = 1$.
-As $\beta$ increases, this becomes more difficult: for $\beta = 3$, the precision drops to a few percent, cf.~Fig.~\ref{beta_3}, which is not good enough for the DESI results whose precision is now as high as 0.3\%.
-And of course, more complicated scalar potentials -- especially if they have features -- will be even more difficult to faithfully approximate.
+In practice, a scalar field model need only be {approximately} represented over a finite range in scale factor/redshift; for DESI and other galaxy and SNe surveys, $z \simeq 0 - 4$ suffices.
+Fig.~\ref{precision} illustrates this point for the case of a massive scalar field: for suitable parameters near $\alpha = 0$, the energy density of a scalar field can be approximated at the percent level for $z = 0 - 4$ for $\beta = 1$.
+As $\beta$ increases, this becomes more difficult: for $\beta = 3$, the precision drops to a few percent, which is not good enough for the DESI results whose precision is now as high as 0.3\%.
+And of course, more complicated scalar potentials—especially if they have features—will be even more difficult to faithfully approximate.